 When you're practicing speaking in front of others, you should also be practicing new thought patterns.
 Together (1) your new thought patterns and (2) the experience of speaking successfully in front of others, will reduce your fear to a manageable level.
 The more frequently you practice, the more your fear will go down.
 Take baby steps and you'll see exciting progress over time.

-VR training is cheap and easy!
+VR training is easy!

 It took me less than 30 minutes to figure out how to set up the headset and app.
 If you're not comfortable with technology, it might take a bit longer, but it should be pretty easy.
-Just follow the instructions in the videos below.

 VR training for anxiety: 2 simple steps